Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Workshops/PrecisionHealthBootcamp2022WorkshopDescriptions.md

 **Content Overview**:  DeepLabCut (DLC) is widely used for tracking animal body parts for behavioral analysis.
 In the morning we are going to have a brief overview of the tool, its applications and how to run it on Sockeye server using a Python based virtual environment.
 The afternoon session will entail labeling few frames of provided dataset, specifying some of the parameters and training a model for automated tracking of the labeled body parts - all on Sockeye server.
 The session will end with a common question and answer session.

 **Prerequisites:**
-- Basic familiarity with navigation on HPC servers, or our Bootcamp’s Core Workshop: [Intro to Sockeye](#workshop-1-and-2).
+- Basic familiarity with navigation on HPC servers, or our Bootcamp’s Core Workshop: [Intro to Sockeye](#workshop-1-and-2) and [Conda and Singularity](#workshop-3-and-4).

 ***